hafzaal/s3-folder-sync/README.md

 # Amazon S3 Folder Sync - Copy S3 Folder Structure from One Bucket to Another

 This script copies the folder structure (empty folders and subfolders) from one Amazon S3 bucket to another.
 It does **not** copy the files within the folders—only the folder hierarchy.
-This tool recursively copies the folder hierarchy, ensuring that the destination bucket mirrors the source bucket's structure.
+The script recursively copies the folder hierarchy, ensuring that the destination bucket mirrors the source bucket's structure.

 ## Table of Contents